grpc/grpc-go/Documentation/concurrency.md

 A [ClientConn][client-conn] can safely be accessed concurrently.
 Using [helloworld][helloworld] as an example, one could share the `ClientConn` across multiple goroutines to create multiple `GreeterClient` types.
-In this case, RPCs would be sent in parallel.
+In this case, RPCs would be sent in parallel.  `GreeterClient`, generated from the proto definitions and wrapping `ClientConn`, is also concurrency safe, and may be directly shared in the same way.

 ## Streams